About Canadian historical weather radar

 What is a PRECIP-ET Product?

-The PRECIP-ET image is designed to show the precipitation close to the ground, by using Doppler technology processing for echoes within 128 km from the radar site for the C-Band radars and 240 km for the new S-Band radars.
+The PRECIP-ET image is designed to show the precipitation close to the ground, by using Doppler technology processing for echoes within 128 km from the radar site for the C-Band radars.
 Doppler technology allows for better resolution of the precipitation echoes and also provides the ability to detect the movement of precipitation in relation to the radar (i.e. are the raindrops or snowflakes moving towards or away from the radar and at what speed).
 Beyond this 128 km limit, the echoes are displayed using the more conventional CAPPI processing which is explained below.

 What is the difference between PRECIP-ET-Rain and PRECIP-ET-Snow images?

 In general, rain is more easily detected by radar than snow.
 In order to better represent precipitation during the warm season, a certain relationship is used to relate the reflectivity to a rainfall rate (in mm/h - PRECIPET-Rain).
 During the cold season, a different relationship is used to relate the reflectivity to a snowfall rate (in cm/h - PRECIP-ET-Snow).
-However, it should be noted that just because the reflectivity is being represented in mm/h doesn’t mean that the precipitation shown on the radar is rain or if the reflectivity is being represented in cm/h that the precipitation shown on the radar is snow.
-The precipitation in most of the more densely populated areas of the country can still show a high degree of variability throughout a good portion of the fall, winter and spring allowing for rain, freezing rain, ice pellets and snow to occur alone or in some messy combination.
+However, a reflectivity presented in mm/h isn’t necessarily rain, while a reflectivity presented in cm/h isn’t necessarily snow.
+The precipitation in most of the more densely populated areas of the country can still show a high degree of variability in the fall, winter and spring allowing for rain, freezing rain, ice pellets and snow to occur alone or in some combination.
 Therefore, it is always important to relate the precipitation you are seeing on radar with what the current weather conditions are and what the forecast is in the coming hours to get the best sense of what may fall out of the sky in your area.

 What is a CAPPI Radar Product?